Why trams, and not more buses?

 How firm are the tram costs?

 The costs are as firm as they can be at this stage of the process.
-For many areas we have tender prices submitted.
-In other areas, we have been talking to the marketplace and have an accurate assessment of those costs.
+For many areas they have tender prices submitted.
+In other areas, they have been talking to the marketplace and have an accurate assessment of those costs.
 All costs include provision for risk and unforeseen circumstances.

 How confident are you on the costs that you don’t have tenders for?